St. Nicholas Church, Lezhë

-The Church of Saint Nicholas (Kisha e Shën Nikollës, Kisha e Shna Kollit), also known as the Selimije Mosque (Xhamia e Selimies), the Church-Mosque of Lezhë (Kisha-Xhami), and, since the 1980s, as the Skanderbeg National Memorial, is a former Roman Catholic church and subsequently a former Islamic mosque, and now a mausoleum and monument that contains the remains of Skanderbeg.
+The St. Nicholas Church (Kisha e Shën Nikollës, Kisha e Shna Kollit), also known as the Selimije Mosque (Xhamia e Selimies), the Church-Mosque of Lezhë (Kisha-Xhami), and, since the 1980s, as the Skanderbeg National Memorial, is a former temple and subsequently a Catholic church and a former Islamic mosque, and now a mausoleum and monument that contains the remains of Skanderbeg.
 The structure is located in Lezhë, Albania.
 Likely to have been established in c.
-1st century BCE, the church was repurposed as a mosque after 1478 CE, partially destroyed in c.
+1st century BC, the building was repurposed as a church and then as a mosque after 1478.
+The mosque got partially destroyed by the Communist dictatorship in c.
 1967, and again repurposed as a mausoleum in 1981.
-The structure is in a partial ruinous state.
+The structure is thus now in a ruinous state.
 The site was designated as a Cultural Monument of Albania.

 History

-As a church

-Originally built as a church, the stone structure was named after Saint Nicholas.
+Originally built as a stone structure in the 1st century BC, it was named after Saint Nicholas.
 A fresco of the saint is present in the former church apse, although heavily damaged.
-The church was located in the interior part of an Illyrian city which was later reconstructed by the Romans, in the 1st century BCE.
+It was located in the interior part of an Illyrian city which was later reconstructed by the Romans, in the 1st century BC.
 The "Gaviarius" (Gaviarivs) Stone in front of the entrance provides evidence of the building's history, unearthed during archaeological excavations by Frano Prendi and Koço Zheku between 1975 and 1980.

 The League of Lezhë was formed in the grounds of the then church in 1444.